JohnnyBeProgramming/pi-zero/README.md

 scp ./install.sh admin@club404.local:.

 # Connect to the device using SSH
-ssh admin@club404.local
+ssh admin@club404.local ./install.sh
-# <-- Now you should be connected to device terminal, then run:
+# <-- Now you should be prompted for the ssh password, then it starts installing
-# admin@club404: ./install.sh
 ```

 ### Converting Rasberri pi image to QEMU `qcow`